 Have you ever written an essay and found that you kept repeating the same word over and over again?
 If you have, you don’t have to settle for the boredom of repetitive writing.
 Instead, you can break out the thesaurus and find new words to add to your vocabulary!

 The thesaurus is a reference tool that offers synonyms for words.
 It helps to eliminate repetition, which can detract from the quality and readability of your writing.
 Many word processing programs provide a limited version of the thesaurus as part of the software.
 If you hold the computer-mouse over a word you wish to substitute, then right-click, a drop-box appears that gives the option of “synonyms.”
 You can “hover” the mouse over this option and it provides a selection of words you can use instead of the repetitive word.
 If, for some reason, there are no options in your word processing program, or you prefer to use a book, the book-form of thesaurus is available for purchase from bookstores, and is also in the reference section of your local library.
+And, of course, you may always use paper editing services to improve your paper.

 You may be asking yourself, “How can a thesaurus improve my writing?”
 Consider these examples and you can see the potential benefits.